South Coast Striders

 Today the club is thriving with well attended time trials every Wednesday evening, along with the braais and sociable drinks in the clubhouse afterwards.
 Long runs and walks are organised just about every weekend and are well attended.

 The South Coast Striders Club is not just about training and producing top-class athletes, it is about having fun as well.
-The members take their sport very seriously but there is always time for serious socialising in the clubhouse bar on a Wednesday evening.
+The members take their sport very seriously but there is always time for a bring n braai a Wednesday after time trials.

 Non-members are encouraged to come and visit the clubhouse to find out more about the club, or can contact one of the committee members for more information.